 What ensued was a highly emotional and stressful culinary experience.
 I had scribbled a vague recipe for tzatziki from my mother onto an index card and was trying my best to follow it, but ran into a few issues.

 For example, the problem of finding fresh dill.
 I was living off stolen dining hall fruit and white cheddar mac & cheese; there were better odds of finding long-expired-to-the-point-of-scaring-the-FDA yoghurt in my fridge than there were finding fresh dill.
 Could I sub in oregano?
 Perhaps some of the “Mediterranean Spice Medley” sitting in my cupboard for reasons unexplained?
-One of the various packets of unidentifiable sauce packets you get when you order Chinese food?
+One of the various packets of unidentifiable sauce packets you get with your takeaway order?
 (PSA: no you cannot.)

 And then there was the whole “letting the cucumbers rest” debacle.
 How do you let them rest in a manner most conducive to salt absorption?
 How do you know when they’re done resting?
 Why do cucumbers need to rest in the first place?
-The f*ck do they have to be stressed out about?
-Temperamental little shits.
+The fuck do they have to be stressed out about?

-It has now been two years since The Incident, and I present you with the actual recipe that’s basically foolproof, so you can enjoy this delicious garlicky dip without stressing.
-Obviously it’s great with pita or bread of any kind, but a personal fav is using it as a dip for a platter of fries.
-Try it!
+It has now been two years since The Incident, and I present you with the actual recipe that’s actually foolproof, so you can enjoy this delicious garlicky dip without stressing.
+Obviously it’s great with pita or bread of any kind, but a personal favorite is using it as a dip for a platter of fries.